Write Compelling Actuary Cover Letter

 Three to four paragraphs are fine.
 If your cover letter has drifted to a second page then you may be including too much detail.
 It is worth remembering that a CV and cover letter are about getting an interview, not winning the job.
 You should elaborate on points and reinforce key strengths you feel are important for the reader to be aware of - but keep it brief

 What information to include?

-Without doubt the most important piece of advice is to ensure you mirror the requirements of the person specification of the job you are applying for.
+Without a doubt, the most important piece of advice is to ensure you mirror the requirements of the person specification of the job you are applying for.
 You will be assessed against this.
 It is therefore vital that you read the specification carefully and provide definitive evidence of how you meet what the employer is looking for.
-Focus on what you know are the key points in the specification and those that are aligned most to your achievements.
+Focus on what you know are the key points in the specification and those that are aligned most to your achievements

 Specific examples are best